 A Gap Year to Tasmania see’s Gap Assistants working and living in leading boarding schools in Launceston and Hobart.
 Work can vary but often includes working in the boarding house, assisting with admin tasks, assisting in classrooms and coaching sporting teams.
 Accommodation and food are included and you get some pocket money to use to explore this great state.

-The Letz Live staff help you find a job, assist you with how to apply for a visa, to set up your bank account, a sim card and helps you with flights and insurance for your time in Australia.
-The Australian in-country manager is also there to provide support for the entire duration of your Gap Year, visiting you on your placement and is always there for a phone call.
+The Letz Live staff help you find a job, assist you with how to apply for a visa, to set up your bank account, a sim card and help you with flights and insurance for your time in Australia.
+The Australian in-country manager is also there to provide support for the entire duration of your Gap Year.
+They’ll visit you on your placement and are always there for a phone call.
 Check out the full Australian Gap Year Program at this link.

 What to do in Tasmania

 During your Gap Year you will be able to explore so many places.
 This includes stunning beaches, rainforests, mountains and lakes that are all postcard-worthy.